 The collected gas transfers the oil and hence the displacement is equal to the proportion of the collected gas.
 Due to the transfer of oil, the upper mercury switches off due to the above float.
 Which is connected to the alarm switch.
 So this alarm is activated even if any small problem has occurred.
 The amount of gas stored indicates the severity of the defect that occurs.

-The small problem is not enough to move the bottom float so the bottom float does not affect.
+The small problem is not enough to move the bottom float so the bottom float does not affect it.
 If there is a major defect like a phase-to-earth short circuit then a large amount of gas is produced in such a problem.
 This gas will go up just like a small fault but this gas is enough to bend the bottom float.
 In this case, the lower float can source a low mercury switch that can travel from the supply to the transformer.

 Buchholz Relay Testing Procedures: